DomestiqueBaston/JAVA_JOLT/DOC/Scénario_Notes_v03.md

 Kitchen Cabinet : « A cabinet… »

-	La cocotte : « There's no way I'm dragging that around. »
+	La cocotte : « No way I'm dragging that around. »

 	Le Rice cooker : « Please... » (No!)